Skip to contents

 order_non_anchors

 Logical (default FALSE).
-For 'relco', should the order of the non-anchor terms be fixed between each run
+For 'relco', if TRUE the subset of non-anchor terms is fixed across runs.

 summarize